 Many attractions in places like Rome and Florence are better explored on foot and some straight up prohibit cars in some of their areas.

 However, if you intend on seeing some off-the-beaten-path places in the Italian countryside (which I highly recommend you should do), a

-If the answer turns out to be a yes, read on below to find out the where and how of renting a car in Italy.
+If the answer turns out to be a yes, read on below to find out the where and how of choosing rental cars.

 But with just a few documents (I’ll tell you those in just a moment), you can easily meet the requirements to drive on the roads of Italy with your existing driving license.

 Now, there is definitely more to driving in Italy than just having the required documents, but I will tell you those later in this article.

 This section is all about things you need to know to rent a car in Italy.
 Let’s start with a list of the prominent